yl-loaf/Circle-Grinding-Incremental/README.md

 # Circle Grinding Incremental
-Macro to auto buy minigames in the periodic table section.
+Macro to auto buy minigame buttons in the periodic table section.
 The macro is still in beta testing.
 Discord link for reporting bugs: https://discord.gg/Y9CHram9
 Start program: